Suicidal Tendencies: Get Your Fight On!, Still Cyco Punk After All These Years and upcoming fifteenth studio album (2018–present)

 Drummer Greyson Nekrutman announced on April 18, 2023 via his social media page that he would be joining Suicidal Tendencies as the replacement of Brandon Pertzborn, who later joined The Offspring.
 In February of the following year, Nekrutman left the band to join Sepultura on their final world tour and was replaced by current Infectious Grooves and former Slipknot drummer Jay Weinberg.

 On July 5, 2024, Suicidal Tendencies released a new version of their 1999 track "We Are Family" entirely in Portuguese under the title "Nós Somos Família".
 This marked the band's first song with Weinman, Trujillo and Weinberg, and included additional vocals by Brazilian musicians Badauí (CPM 22), João Gordo (Ratos de Porão), B Negão (Planet Hemp), Rodrigo Lima (Dead Fish), Supla, Fernanda Lira (Crypta), Milton Aguiar (Bayside Kings), Mayara Puertas (Torture Squad), Felipe Ribeiro (Treva), Pirata Homes (Anjo dos Becos), Ya Amaral (Eskrota), Júnior Bass, as well as football player Marinho and skateboarder Sandro Dias.
 Thiago Castanho and Marcão Britto also provided guitar on the track.
 Suicidal Tendencies released its first original song in nine years, "Adrenaline Addict", on April 18, 2025, which coincided with the band opening for Metallica on selected dates to their M72 World Tour the same month.
+In December 2025, they were announced on the line-up the 2026 Milwaukee Metal Fest.

+On January 11, 2026, Jay Weinberg announced his departure from the band, leaving to focus on being a first-time father as well as other creative projects.
+Xavier Ware, known simply by the nickname X, was announced as the group's new drummer in an Instagram post on January 23, 2026.

+In April the band played at both weekends at Coachella, during the first weekend they were joined on stage by former bass player Thundercat and Metallica‘s Robert Trujillo.
+The band also appeared at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.
+They are scheduled to play a mini East Coast tour alongside Cro-Mags in the late Summer of 2026.